 The Commission, in partnership with the Greater Farallones National Marine Sanctuary, is administering the Tomales Bay Mooring Program.
 This page provides essential information for existing private mooring owners on Tomales Bay and those who are interested in installing a new mooring.
 The information here is provided for mooring lease applicants to ensure that moorings on Tomales Bay are in compliance with state and federal regulations.

 The Commission is now accepting mooring lease applications from any party interested in applying for a mooring lease within the sovereign lands of Tomales Bay.
 All mooring lease applicants are required to submit a Commission mooring lease application, and provide all required additional information as outlined in the Tomales Bay Mooring Program Requirements.
-The total transition period for existing mooring owners to obtain or be in the process of applying for a Commission mooring lease is six months, ending on February 10, 2016.
-Without exception, all moorings must hold a valid lease or be in the process for obtaining a lease by February 10, 2016.

 For additional information or to request a hard copy of the lease application, contact:

 Mooring Program FAQs